IDONTMIND

 VI.
 OUR PROPOSED SOLUTION

-A mobile mental health companion app that …
+A temporary mobile mental health companion that's meant to be deleted.

 VII.
 HOPPING INTO FIGMA